7 Festivals on the Golden Triangle Tour!

 Organized during Dussehra, Rama Barat is a special marriage procession that takes over Agra every October.

-If you were looking for ways to redefine verve, then, try visiting the jam-packed streets of Agra during this time of the year.
+If you are looking for ways to redefine verve, then, try visiting the jam-packed streets of Agra during this time of the year.
 Believe us; you’ll have your heart locked in its alleyways in no time.

 Ram Barat is a part of the very famous tradition of North India called Ramleela.
 It involves the enactment of the Hindu epic Ramayana draped with fancy costumes and beautiful sets.